nanvel/blog/2020/07/ruby.md

 - `reject`
 - `inject`

-Turn array into enumerable when passign for processing:
+Turn array into enumerable when passing for processing:
 ```ruby
 process(data.to_enum)
 ```